Front Page Detectives

 Article continues below advertisement

 There was a short struggle and Jones was shot, authorities said.
-He died as he tried to stumble to a neighbor’s house.
+He died as he tried to stumble to a neighbor’s house for help.

-There were other burglaries in Shelby County in which power was turned off first to disable the security system, authorities said.
-Investigators described Jones’ killing as a robbery gone bad.
+There were other burglaries in Shelby County in which power was turned off first to disable security systems, authorities said.
+Investigators described Jones’ killing as a robbery gone wrong.

 MORE ON: